All Episodes

 You wait.

-You you people just wait.
+You people just wait.

-So you know what?
+You know what?

-It's gotta benefit.
+It's got a benefit.

 What if the cure for Parkinson's disease is found in trans fats?

-Andy in El Paso, welcome to the EIB network, sir.
+Andy in El Paso, welcome to the EIB Network, sir.

 Nice to have you with us.

-Megaditos from the land of the liberals, El Paso, Texas.
+Megadittos from the land of the liberals, El Paso, Texas.

 Thank you.

-So I flew over El Paso the other day on the way to Los Angeles.
+I flew over El Paso the other day on the way to Los Angeles.

-It's out there, it's all by itself.
+It's all by itself.

 Yes, sir.